Structure of the Cannes Film Festival

 In addition to traditional participation as either a buyer or seller, the Market now offers two specialist registration tracks for producers.
 The first, the Producers' Network, was launched in the late-2000s and provides a special programme of events and workshops for newer (but not first-time) producers to make international contacts, broaden their skillset, and get business done in Cannes.
-The second track is known as the Producers' Workshop.
+The second track is known as the Industry Workshops (formerly, Producers' Workshop).
 Started in 2012, this programme provides a series of workshops at the outset of the Market to help new and first-time producers understand the international marketplace and make the most of their time at the Marché du Film.

 Beyond the registration programmes for producers, the Market now has its own little posse of sidebars.